-1.3.3 RECOVERING UNUSED RESOURCE
+1.3.3 RECOVERING UNUSED RESOURCES

 RIR Policy Comment AFRINIC RIPE NCC Valid as long as original criteria remain satisfied.
 Do not actively recover unused resources, but if an organization closes, unused resources are returned to the public pool.
 APNIC Valid as long as original criteria remain satisfied.
 Has policy to actively recover 'unused' networks.
-LACNIC If an organization ceases operation, unused resources are returned to the public pool.
-ARIN Organizations found by ARIN to be materially out of compliance with current ARIN policy shall be requested or required to return resources as needed to bring them into (or reasonably close to) compliance. -
+If an account holder ceases operation, unused resources are returned to the public pool.
+LACNIC Resource allocations and assignments will remain valid as long as the objectives of exclusivity, preservation, routability, information, and the rest of the policies in general continue to be met.
+Has policy to resource revocation and return.
+LACNIC may invalidate any allocation or assignment if it is determined that the requirements no longer exist or that the criteria set forth in the Policy Manual are no longer satisfied.
+The following may be considered grounds for resource revocation: Unused or unannounced resources (where mandatory) Failure to maintain reverse resolution records for the assigned resources.
+Failure to update the allocation and assignment information on the whois database managed by LACNIC or the NIRs, as applicable.
+Unauthorized transfers.
+Repeated and/or continued policy violations.
+Failure to comply with contractual obligations towards LACNIC or its NIRs, including non-payment and document fraud.
+Organizations that have disappeared or fail to respond.
+ARIN Organizations found by ARIN to be materially out of compliance with current ARIN policy shall be requested or required to return resources as needed to bring them into (or reasonably close to) compliance.
+Terms of ARIN's RSA (section 6) preclude recovery of unused resources.